namanxshah/Homework-06-Pandas-and-GitHub/README.md

 # Homework 06 Pandas and GitHub

-Sumission for Lede 2025
+## Sumission for <ins>Lede 2025</ins>

-01-Animals is completed
-02-Billionaires is incomplete.
-I shall complete it and update it after having a better understanding of Pandas.
+Understanding Pandas is only marginally easier than understanding lists of dictionaries.
+I tried to figure out things using tab autocomplete, but had to ultimately resort to ChatGPT and TAs to finish the more difficult questions.